ohsu-qin/qixnat/doc/index.rst

    and add the following lines::

       # Prepend the locally installed applications.
-      export PATH=$ANACONDA_HOME:$PATH
+      export PATH=$HOME/anaconda/bin:$PATH
-      # Prepend the qipipe virtual environment.
+      # Prepend the qin virtual environment.
       source activate qin

-6. Refresh your environment, e.g. quit your console and reopen a new one.
+6. Refresh your environment by opening a new console or running the following:

+      . $HOME/.bash_profile

 7. Install the ``qixnat`` dependencies hosted by Anaconda::

        wget -O - https://raw.githubusercontent.com/ohsu-qin/qixnat/master/requirements.txt | xargs -n 1 conda install -y

+   The above command installs ``qixnat`` dependencies in the ``requirements.txt`` file in succession, one at a time.
 Ignore ``No packages found`` messages for non-Anaconda packages.
 These packages will be installed in the next step.

 8. Install the ``qixnat`` package::